github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

 ### `package-ecosystem`

 **Required**.
 You add one `package-ecosystem` element for each package manager that you want {% data variables.product.prodname_dependabot %} to monitor for new versions.
-If you want to allow {% data variables.product.prodname_dependabot %} to access a private package registry when performing a version update, you can include a registries setting in the configuration file.
-For more information, see [registries](#registries) below.
 The repository must also contain a dependency manifest or lock file for each of these package managers.

 If you want to enable vendoring for a package manager that supports it, the vendored dependencies must be located in the required directory.
+For more information, see [`vendor`](#vendor) below.

-For more information, see [`vendor`](#vendor) below.{% ifversion ghes %}
+If you want to allow {% data variables.product.prodname_dependabot %} to access a private package registry when performing a version update, you can include a `registries` setting in the configuration file.
+For more information, see [`registries`](#registries) below.{% ifversion ghes %}

 {% note %}